Ellen Nussey: Friendship with the Brontës

 Through her frequent visits to the Parsonage at Haworth, Nussey also became a friend of Anne and Emily Brontë, and was accepted as a suitable friend for his daughters by their father.
 In May 1849, Anne decided to visit Scarborough in the hope that the change of location and fresh sea air might be good for her failing health, and give her a chance to live.
 She went with Charlotte and Nussey.
 Before the trip, Anne expressed her frustration over unfulfilled ambitions in a letter to Ellen:

 En route, they spent a day and a night in York, where, escorting Anne around in a wheelchair, they did some shopping, and at Anne's request, visited York Minster.
 It became clear that Anne had little strength left and on Sunday, 27 May 1849, she asked Charlotte whether it would be easier for her to go home to die instead of remaining at Scarborough.
 A doctor, consulted the next day, indicated that death was already close.
 Anne received the news quietly.
 She expressed her love and concern for Nussey and Charlotte, and seeing Charlotte's distress, whispered to her to "take courage".
 Nussey's presence during the weeks following gave comfort to Charlotte Brontë, who was writing her novel Shirley at the time.
 Nussey believed that the character Caroline Helstone was based on herself.
 Nussey was staying with the Brontës at Haworth on the night of the 1851 census and is shown on the return as "visitor".

 When Charlotte Brontë married her father's curate, Arthur Bell Nicholls in June 1854, Nussey was one of two witnesses present.
 Their engagement had caused a cooling in the friendship on Nussey's part, who was probably jealous of Brontë's attachment to Nicholls, having thought they would remain spinsters.
 After Charlotte's death Nicholls became concerned that her letters to Nussey might damage her reputation and asked Nussey to destroy them, but she refused.
 Nussey sought to have the letters from Charlotte published until she learned that Nicholls held the copyright.
-After edited selections from more than 350 letters from Charlotte Brontë to Nussey were used in Gaskell's The Life of Charlotte Brontë, he prevented at least one other publication from using them.
+After edited selections from more than 350 letters from Charlotte Brontë to Nussey were used in Gaskell's The Life of Charlotte Brontë, Nichols prevented at least one other publication from using them.

 Death and legacy

-After Charlotte's death in 1855 Nussey devoted the rest of her life to maintaining the memory of her friend, and was often sought out by Brontë enthusiasts and biographers.
+After Charlotte's death in 1855, Nussey devoted the rest of her life to maintaining the memory of her friend, and was often sought out by Brontë enthusiasts and biographers.

-Nussey experienced both health and financial issues in her final years and friends, including her relative "Mrs Agnes Nussey of Potternewton Hall" provided her with companionship.
+Nussey experienced both health and financial issues in her final years and friends, including her cousin's wife, Agnes Nussey of Potternewton Hall provided her with companionship.
 Agnes was interested in the Nussey family history and corresponded with Ellen.